 You’ve heard it before – it’s a marathon, not a sprint, and that mentality has served a lot of the successful apps that we see day-to-day.
 You will need to always be looking to improve your user experience by adding unique features and updating the user interface.

-Take building a language learning app like Duolingo as an example.
+For example, let’s say you want to build a language learning app like Duolingo.
 The Duolingo app was first launched in 2012 allowing its users to learn languages for free while also offering an ad-free paid version.
 Fast forward to 2020, Duolingo is now the most used language learning app in the world, with over 28 different languages and 100 courses available to its users.